lucarossi9/Applied-Data-Analysis-project/README.md

 # ADA-2021-project-fix-it

-## Title : Discovering popularity of famous american politicians
+## Title : An analysis of the american political scene from a mediatic point of view

 ## Abstract